GreenShoeGarage/DataBench/README.md

 Useful interactions:

 - Drag a widget header to move it.
-- Resize widgets using the resize handle.
+- Resize widgets using the bottom-right resize handle.
+Widget size is saved to project state and should persist when changing pages.
 - Right-click a widget for the context menu.
 - Click **Edit** on a widget to open the Configure inspector.
 - Use page tabs to switch pages.